belle2/basf2/online_book/prerequisites/python.rst

   df[['B0_mbc', 'B0_M', 'B0_deltae', 'B0_isSignal']].describe()

-We can assign the subset to a variable
+We can assign this subset of our original dataframe to a new variable

 .. code:: ipython3